 Where Can I Get The Ingredients For Vegan Tamales?

-The ingredients are pretty easy to find if you are close to a well-stocked grocery stores or a speciality latin store.
-However, if you are having trouble, everything can be found on amazon.
+The ingredients are pretty easy to find if you are close to a well-stocked grocery store or a specialty latin store.
+However, if you are having trouble, everything can be found on Amazon:

-A healthifed, vegan tamale stuffed with adobo spiced potatoes and peas.
+A healthier, vegan tamale stuffed with adobo spiced potatoes and peas.
 The perfect big batch cooking project to get the whole family involved

 - 1 1/2 lbs Potatoes, peeled, cut into small dice